-Active shooting at July 4 parade in Illinois with ‘multiple’ people shot
+Six victims dead and 24 hospitalised in shooting at July 4 parade in Illinois

 “The public is advised to avoid the area of Central Ave and 2nd St. in Highland Park.”

-“Highland Park Police are responding to an incident in downtown Highland Park.
-Fourth Fest has been canceled,” the message read.

-Members of the public were urged to stay away from the downtown area.

-Lake County Sheriff’s Office tweeted that it was assisting Highland Park Police with a shooting along the parade route.
+Lake County Sheriff’s Office tweeted that it was al;so assisting Highland Park Police with a shooting along the parade route.

 “We are assisting Highland Park Police with a shooting in the area of the Independence Day parade route.
 STAY OUT OF THE AREA - allow law-enforcement and first responders to do their work,” the department said.